chiffa/GAN_evo/dev_log.rst

 Application logistics:
 =======================
-- Logistics to store the gans and discriminators (mongodb)
-    - for that we can use the state dict of pytorch and move it in and out of mongodb, pulling in and out of the python instances with a model.state_dict() and model.load_state_dict() model.eval()
+DONE - Logistics to store the gans and discriminators (mongodb) DONE - for that we can use the state dict of pytorch and move it in and out of mongodb, pulling in
+     and out of the python instances with a model.state_dict() and model.load_state_dict() model.eval()
-- Logistics to pipe some of the inputs into some of the outputs
-- The training pair should be done in the module, binding temporary parameters overall.
+? - Logistics to pipe some of the inputs into some of the outputs DONE - The training pair should be done in the module, binding temporary parameters overall.
-- In the current configuration, we can start parallel training of the pairs that are mapped with signature of training parameters + timestamp, then stored in a mongodb
+DONE - In the current configuration, we can start parallel training of the pairs that are mapped with signature of training parameters + unique ID, then stored in a mongodb

 - We now need to spin up a method to find all the image-type associated GAN pairs, filter by fitness and perform a match round between them.
+DONE: - Add a numpy array to store various metrics, add it to the GAN pair graph and store in DB.
+-Plot it as well.